-- Continue progress of harvest strategies for all major tuna stocks to avoid adverse impacts on the stocks while also recognizing the social and economic dependence of coastal communities on the fisheries.
-To this end, we encourage the adoption of an interim target reference point for south Pacific albacore and the establishment of a Science-Management Dialogue. - Strengthen the management of tropical tunas, in line with the advice from the Scientific Committee (SC), to avoid overfishing in the future and ensure the continued opportunities for one-by-one fisheries (e.g. pole and line, handline and troll), coastal fisheries and communities in line with the UN Fish Stock Agreement and the Sustainable Development Goals. - Improve the monitoring and regulation of fish aggregating devices (FADs) and purse seine supply vessels to better understand the impacts on fishing efficiency and inform future management.
-This should include: establishing comprehensive systems to accurately quantify numbers of FADs and active buoys, establishing wide-scale collection of individual FAD deployment, tracking, and set-history data, and ensuring access to FAD data for scientists and managers. - Reduce marine pollution, including plastics and FADs which wash ashore and damage coastal habitats by requiring fully biodegradable materials in drifting FAD construction.
-Also, ensure that FAD owners recover drifting FADs while at sea, prior to beaching events, and use available information to inform mitigation initiatives. - Adopt measures that will effectively reduce bycatch and protect endangered, threatened, or protected species, including sharks, seabirds, cetaceans, and sea turtles.
-A comprehensive shark measure, as recommended by the SC, should be adopted this year.
-Additionally, requiring non-entangling FADs will greatly reduce impacts of ghost fishing on sharks and sea turtles. - Improve Monitoring, Control, and Surveillance in relation to longline fishing activities to reduce illegal, unreported and unregulated (IUU) fishing through enhanced observer coverage (including through electronic monitoring systems) and strengthening at-sea transhipment measures.
+- Continue progress of harvest strategies for all major tuna stocks to ensure sustainability while also recognizing the social and economic dependence of coastal communities on fisheries harvesting shared tuna stocks.
+To this end, we expressly encourage the adoption of harvest strategies with equitable reference points and control rules for all target tuna stocks. - Strengthen the management of tropical tunas, in line with advice from the Scientific Committee (SC), to avoid overfishing and secure continued opportunities for one-by-one fisheries (e.g. pole and line, handline and troll), coastal fisheries and communities in accordance with the UN Fish Stock Agreement and the UN Sustainable Development Goals. - Improve the monitoring and regulation of fish aggregating devices (FADs) and purse seine supply vessels to better understand their impacts on fishing efficiency and inform future management.
+Regularly submitted information should include set-history data, while a transparent, independent and harmonized control of operational (dFAD) buoy numbers should be implemented. - Reduce marine pollution, including plastics and ghost fishing impacts associated with FADs which wash ashore and damage coastal habitats by setting a strict time-frame for implementing fully biodegradable materials in drifting FAD construction.
+Also, ensure that FAD owners recover drifting FADs while at sea, prior to beaching events, and use available information to inform aligned mitigation initiatives.
+Independent verification of the materials used in FAD construction should be part of the process. - Adopt measures that will effectively reduce bycatch and protect endangered, threatened, or protected species, including sharks, seabirds, cetaceans, and sea turtles.
+A comprehensive shark measure, as recommended by the SC, should be adopted this year and at minimum include: a rebuilding plan for oceanic whitetip sharks, require a harvest strategy developments for all overfished shark species, and require sharks to be landed with fins naturally attached.
+Additionally, prohibit the intentional setting around, or retention of mobulid rays.
+Furthermore, setting a time-frame to transition to FADs which does not use netting materials in their construction will greatly reduce impacts of ghost fishing on sharks and sea turtles.

+- Improve Monitoring, Control, and Surveillance in relation to longline fishing activities to reduce illegal, unreported and unregulated (IUU) fishing through the introduction of 100% observer coverage, either electronic or human, and strengthening at-sea transhipment measures. - Address effort creep by imposing strict monitoring and control on the use of any aerial means to search for tropical tunas, including aircraft, drones, helicopters or any other types of unmanned aerial vehicles.